 Well information was obtained from the Water Supply Program's database, site visits, well completion reports, sanitary survey inspection reports, and published reports.
-The Cambridge Farms system obtains its water supply from five wells (Table 1).
-The wells are located adjacent to residential properties (Fig. 1).
-A review of the well completion reports and sanitary surveys of Cambridge Farms' water system indicates that four of the five wells were drilled after 1973 and should meet construction standards for grouting and casing.
-Well 5 was drilled before construction regulations went into effect and therefore may not meet current construction standards.
+The Copperfield system obtains its water supply from two wells (Table 1).
+The two production wells are located adjacent to residential properties (Fig. 1).
+A review of the well completion reports and sanitary surveys of Copperfield's water system indicates the wells were drilled after 1973 and should meet construction standards for grouting and casing.
 A summary of the well information is located in Table 1.